Centella Asiatica as a gift in the cart!

 7. Spray the filled mould with IPA to remove bubbles.

-8. Once set, the soap is finished and ready to use.
+8. After setting, the soap is finished and ready for use.

 JELLY SOAP – TIPS AND TRICKS

-We bring you some tips and tricks, including storage advice, to make sure you can successfully make and enjoy your product for as long as possible.
+We bring you several tips and tricks, including advice on storage, so that you successfully produce your product and enjoy it for as long as possible.

-The mixture solidifies very quickly once removed from the water bath, so don't hesitate to add essential oil.
-Due to the higher temperature, some of the oil will evaporate and some thermal degradation may occur, but when the temperature drops below 40°C the mixture is too stiff to incorporate other substances.
+After removing from the water bath, the mixture sets very quickly, therefore do not hesitate with adding the essential oil.
+Due to the higher temperature, part of the oil evaporates and some thermal degradation may also occur, however when the temperature drops below 40 °C, the mixture is too firm to incorporate other substances.

-For this reason, no preservative has been used in the product, even though there are relatively high amounts of tensides and carrageenan in the jelly soap.
-At the same time, at a higher temperature, when it is still possible to add substances to the mixture, the preservative would degrade and would not provide protection for the product.
-It is therefore also a good idea to use up the product as quickly as possible.
+For this reason, no preservative was used in the product, even though the jelly soap contains a relatively high amount of surfactants and carrageenan.
+At the same time, at a higher temperature, when it is still possible to add substances to the mixture, the preservative would degrade and would not provide protection to the product.
+This is also why it is good that you use up the product as quickly as possible.

-So prepare smaller batches of soap so that you always have fresh product on hand.
+Therefore, prepare smaller batches of soap, so that you always have a fresh product at hand.

-In the case of making soap with decyl glucoside, the previous advice also applies.
-Again, add the decyl glucoside and lactic acid as soon as the soap is removed from the water bath, otherwise the mixture will solidify and it will not be possible to add the substances.
-Although the higher temperature will cause inaccuracies in the pH determination, this should not significantly affect the final pH of the product - the aim is to go from an alkaline pH
+In the case of producing soap with decyl glucoside, the previous advice applies equally.
+Again, add decyl glucoside and lactic acid immediately after removing from the water bath, otherwise the mixture will set and it will not be possible to add the substances.
+Although higher temperature causes inaccuracies in determining the pH, this should not significantly affect the final pH of the product – the goal is to transition from an alkaline pH (8 and above) to a neutral (pH 7), or slightly acidic (down to pH 4.5).

 JELLY SOAPS AND THEIR COMPARISON

-Here is a comparison of the properties of the two soaps, so you can choose the one that suits you best.
+We bring you a comparison of the properties of both soaps, so that you can choose the one that suits you the most.

-At first glance, the soaps already differ in their working process, since in the first case we use powdered and in the second liquid tenside.
-These tensides also have different pH, decyl glucoside is strongly alkaline, so pH adjustment is necessary.
-You can also adjust the pH of the soap with SCS, but since SCS has a lower pH than decyl glucoside, it is not as necessary.
+Already at first sight, the soaps differ partially in the working procedure, because in the first case we use a powder surfactant and in the second a liquid surfactant.
+These surfactants also have different pH values, decyl glucoside is strongly alkaline, therefore pH adjustment is necessary.
+You can also perform pH adjustment with the soap containing SCS, but since SCS has a lower pH than decyl glucoside, it is not as necessary.

-In use, the soap containing decyl glucoside provided a little more lather, but if your soap got too stiff, such soap can only handle one more warm up for additional dissolving.
+During use, the soap containing decyl glucoside provided a slightly larger foam, however, if it set too much, such a soap can withstand only one more heating for additional dissolution.
 In other respects, however, it was comparable to the jelly soap with SCS.

-So the main criteria for you will probably be availability of ingredients, if you have SCS on hand, choose this soap.
-If you prefer to work with glucosides, a jelly soap containing decyl glucoside is the one for you.
+The main criterion for you will therefore probably be the availability of ingredients; if you have SCS at hand, choose this soap.
+If you prefer working with glucosides, the jelly soap containing decyl glucoside is the right one for you.

-Below, we'll go over the individual ingredients and their importance to the recipe.
-You'll also find out more about their possible substitutions so you can tailor your jelly soap recipe.
+Below we will go through the individual ingredients and their importance for the recipe.
+You will also learn more about their possible substitutions, so that you can tailor the recipe for your jelly soap.

 DEMINERALISED WATER

-The basis for dissolving tensides or forming jelly is demineralised water.
-Thanks to this water in combination with carrageenan, you get a solid gel or jelly.
-You can also substitute demineralised water with floral hydrolates if you wish.
-In addition, floral hydrolates can add a delicate fragrance to the product, which can replace the use of essential oils.
+The basis for dissolving surfactants or forming the jelly is demineralised water.
+Thanks to it, in combination with carrageenan, you obtain a firm gel, that is, a jelly.
+If you wish, you can replace demineralised water with floral hydrolates.
+Floral hydrolates can additionally give the product a delicate scent that can replace the use of essential oils.

 GLYCERINE

-Glycerin is an important ingredient in both recipes.
-It is an alcohol, in this case of plant origin, which has a wide use in the cosmetic industry as a skin moisturizer.
+Glycerine is an important component in both recipes.
+It is an alcohol, in this case of plant origin, which has a wide use in the cosmetic industry as a humectant for the skin.

-In our case, glycerine helps to speed up the dissolution of the carrageenan, as it provides the powdered form of carrageenan with a better environment for hydration than if the carrageenan were added directly to the water - it would form lumps.
-The same is true of using mica powder, due to the glycerine it disperses more quickly and colours the product evenly.
+In our case, glycerine helps to speed up the dissolution of carrageenan, because it provides a better environment for the hydration of the powdered form of carrageenan than if carrageenan were added directly to water – lumps would form.
+The same applies to the use of mica powder; thanks to glycerine, it disperses faster and colours the product evenly.

-Therefore, do not omit glycerine from the product or fundamentally change its representation in the recipe, as you may end up with a different strength of jelly soap.
+For this reason, do not omit glycerine from the product and do not substantially change its proportion in the recipe, because it may happen that you obtain a jelly soap with a different firmness.

-The thickening and gelling agent in this recipe is carrageenan.
-Thanks to this plant-derived substance, we get a beautifully firm jelly.
-Carrageenan dissolves in water when heated to about 70 °C, so it is necessary to heat the products with its presence, otherwise your soap will not set.
+The thickener and gelling agent in this recipe is carrageenan.
+Thanks to this plant-based substance, we obtain a nicely firm jelly.
+Carrageenan dissolves in water after heating to about 70 °C, therefore it is necessary to heat products containing it, otherwise your soap will not set.

-Carrageenan can be substituted for animal gelatine, but be aware that you may get a differently stiff jelly at the same dosage.
-Also, it will probably be necessary to try batches with different proportions of gelatine before you get the desired stiffness.
+Carrageenan can be replaced with animal gelatine, however, take into account that with the same dosage you may achieve jellies of different firmness.
+Therefore, it will probably be necessary to try dosages with different ratios of gelatine until you obtain the desired firmness.

-Of course, if you want a less firm jelly, you can reduce the carrageenan content by about 0,5 to 1 %.
-Otherwise, if you want a firmer jelly, increase the carrageenan content by the same amount.
+Of course, if you want a less firm jelly, you can reduce the content of carrageenan by about 0.5 to 1 %.
+Conversely, if you want a firmer jelly, increase the carrageenan content by the same amount.

 SCS

-SCS or sodium coco sulfate is a tenside that is widely used in various types of cosmetics requiring foaming and cleansing effects.
-SCS is sold in the form of white spheres, and so it does not become intensely airborne and irritate the respiratory tract when handled as SCI wont.
+SCS, or sodium coco sulfate, is a surfactant that is widely used in various types of cosmetics requiring foaming and cleansing effects.
+SCS is sold in the form of white beads, and therefore it does not enter the air so intensively and does not irritate the respiratory tract during handling as SCI tends to do.

-If you are avoiding the use of sulfates in cosmetics, try our second recipe for a jelly soap containing decyl glucoside.
-Otherwise, SCS is a convenient form of tenside that is easy to dispense and dissolves quickly in water.
+If you avoid the use of sulphates in cosmetics, try our second recipe for jelly soap containing decyl glucoside.
+Otherwise, SCS represents a convenient form of surfactant that is easy to dose and quickly dissolves in water.

 DECYL GLUCOSIDE

-An alternative to using SCS is decyl glucoside.
-This is a liquid tenside with a higher pH, therefore pH adjustment of the final product is necessary.
-Decyl glucoside has similar properties to coco glucoside, however we have not tested this option, so we cannot guarantee that the final soap will solidify when using coco glucoside.
+An alternative to the use of SCS is decyl glucoside.
+It is a liquid surfactant with a higher pH, therefore pH adjustment of the final product is necessary.
+Decyl glucoside has similar properties to coco glucoside, however we did not test this variant, thus we cannot guarantee that the final soap will set when using coco glucoside.

-Decyl glucoside provides an intense and rich lather that is more pronounced than when using SCS.
-If you have decyl glucoside on hand, try the jelly soap variant using it as well.
+Decyl glucoside provides an intense and rich foam which is more pronounced than when using SCS.
+If you have decyl glucoside at hand, try the jelly soap variant also with its use.

 MICA POWDER

-Mica powders are most commonly used to colour your products and can be used in a wide range of products.
-Mica powders are usually combined with glycerine to disperse them evenly when water is added.
-Mica powders can also be added at the end to a still liquid product, but there is a risk of not to mix thoroughly and lumps remain in the product.
+For colouring your products, mica powders are most often used, which you can use in a wide range of products.
+Mica powders are usually combined with glycerine for their even dispersion after adding water.
+Mica powders can also be added at the end into the still liquid product, but there is a risk that they will not be thoroughly mixed and lumps will remain in the product.

-You can choose the intensity of the colouring of the product yourself, you can dose the mica powders until you reach the desired shade.
-At the same time, you have a wide range of colours to choose from, so you can create a product exactly to your liking.
+You can choose the intensity of the colouring of the product yourself; you can dose mica powders until you achieve the desired shade.
+At the same time, you have a wide palette of colours to choose from, so you can create a product exactly according to your ideas.

 ESSENTIAL OIL

-Essential oils have been used to obtain a pleasant fragrance for the finished soaps, these concentrated aromatic extracts from plants will permeate your products with a variety of scents.
-Their advantage and disadvantage at the same time is that they are more intensely released when hot.
-Therefore, when you add them to a hot mix, you will lose some of these oils; on the other hand, when you shower and come into contact with warm water, they will be more intensely released from the soap, so you'll enjoy them even more.
+To obtain a pleasant fragrance of the finished soaps, essential oils were used; these concentrated aromatic extracts from plants perfume your products with various scents.
+Their advantage and at the same time disadvantage is that they are released more intensively when warm.
+Therefore, when adding them to the mixture while warm, you will lose part of these oils; on the other hand, during showering and contact with warm water they will be released more intensively from the soap, and you will enjoy them even more.

-Of course, you can make an unscented version of the soap without these substances.
-Or you can reach for fragrance oils, these are synthetically prepared fragrances.
-On the other hand, they offer you an even wider range of scents than essential oils.
+Of course, you can prepare an unfragranced version of the soap without these substances.
+Or you can reach for fragrance oils, which are synthetically prepared fragrance substances.
+On the other hand, they offer you an even wider palette of fragrances than essential oils.

 LACTIC ACID

-Lactic acid has been used to adjust the pH in this case.
-Lactic acid has the advantage that it is already sold as a solution, thus eliminating the dissolving and preparation of the solution, as in the case of citric acid.
-At the same time, lactic acid is relatively concentrated, so you won't need as much of it as with citric acid.
+For pH adjustment, lactic acid was used in this case.
+Lactic acid has the advantage that it is sold already as a solution, and thus dissolving and preparing a solution, as in the case of citric acid, is not necessary.
+At the same time, lactic acid is quite concentrated, and so you will not need as much of it as in the case of citric acid.

-It is therefore also advisable to proceed slowly when adjusting the pH, adding the acid drop by drop, stirring thoroughly, checking the pH and then adding more acid if necessary.
-To check the pH value you can use, for example, pH paper.
+For this reason, it is suitable, when adjusting pH, to proceed slowly, to add the acid drop by drop, stir thoroughly, check the pH, and only then add another amount of acid if necessary.
+To check the pH value, you can use for example pH strips.

 IPA

-IPA, or isopropyl alcohol, is a versatile agent for removing bubbles from soaps prepared either from soap masses or from jellies.
-It also helps to prevent soap dust from forming in the case of conventional fat and hydroxide soaps.
+IPA, or isopropyl alcohol, is a universal substance for removing bubbles from soaps prepared either from soap bases or from jellies.
+At the same time, it helps to prevent the formation of soap dust in the case of classical soaps from fats and hydroxide.

-It is easiest to have IPA spray on hand, but if you don't currently have IPA, you don't need to use this substance.
-However, count on the fact that your soap will have bubbles on its surface.
+The easiest way is to have IPA in a spray at hand, but if you do not have IPA at the moment, you do not have to use this substance.
+However, count on your soap having bubbles on its surface.

 WARNING

-As mentioned, you can experiment with homemade recipes to achieve the desired properties.
-However, many factors such as humidity, temperature, quality of ingredients and storage can affect the final result.
+As mentioned, you can experiment with home recipes to achieve the desired properties.
+However, the final result can be influenced by many factors, such as humidity, temperature, quality of ingredients or their storage.

-Before using any raw material to make a cosmetic product, familiarize yourself with its properties, recommended dosage, storage conditions or safe handling.
-Any raw material may have the potential to cause an allergic reaction in sensitive individuals, so before using a product, we recommend that you find out if you suffer from an allergy to any of the raw materials or the overall product, e.g. by a skin test.
+Before you use any ingredient to produce a cosmetic product, familiarise yourself with its properties, recommended dosage, storage conditions and safe handling.
+Every ingredient can potentially trigger an allergic reaction in sensitive individuals, therefore before using the product we recommend finding out, for example with a skin test, whether you are not allergic to any of the ingredients or to the overall product.

-If you have very sensitive or very acne-prone skin, or other skin and health problems, we recommend that you consult a medical professional before applying a new product to your skin, whether it is a homemade cosmetic product, a pure raw material or a commercially available product.
+If you have very sensitive or very acne-prone skin, or you have other skin and health problems, we recommend that you consult a medical professional before applying a new product to the skin, whether it is a home cosmetic product, a pure ingredient or a commercially available product.

-Jelly soap is a fun and interesting way to liven up an evening ritual or make a necessary hygiene routine more enjoyable for children.
-Have you ever tried something like this?
+Jelly soap is a fun and interesting way to liven up your evening ritual or make the necessary hygiene routine more pleasant for children.
+Have you ever tried something similar?

-Thank you to Ivana Jakalova for the great tutorial on how to make jelly soap.
+We thank Ivana Jakalová for the great tutorial on making jelly soap.

-If you have any questions and ideas on how to make your jelly soap even better, be sure to email us at marketing@handymade.sk
+If you have any questions and ideas on how to further improve the jelly soap, be sure to write to us at marketing@handymade.sk

-Until we see you again for another tutorial or article, have a nice and creative day.
+Until we see each other again with another tutorial or article, have nice and creative days.

 Do you need help?